 Blogging isn’t free

-I started blogging years ago because I thought it was an affordable way to drive more business to my startup.
+We started blogging years ago because we thought it was an affordable way to drive more business to our startup.
 And although it’s effective, it isn’t too affordable.
 Sure it’s cheaper than most marketing strategies, but it still costs a lot of money to do it right.

 But if you are trying to make money from your blog, you will have to spend money to make it.
 Here are a few things that you will end up spending money on: